suungpark/scouter-plugin-server-alert-alertnow/README.md

     - mvn clean package

 * Deploy
-    - 빌드 후 프로젝트 하위에 target 디렉토리가 생기며, scouter-plugin-server-alert-alertnow-1.0.0-SNAPSHOT.jar 파일을 복사하여 스카우터 서버 설치 경로 하위의 lib/ 폴더에 저장한다.
+    - After building, the target directory is created under the project, and copy the scouter-plugin-server-alert-alertnow-1.0.0-SNAPSHOT.jar file and save it in the lib/ folder under the scouter server installation path.